-Eligible Class(es) For Coverage: All Full-time Active Employees of Pittsburgh Mercy Health System who are on U.S. payroll or are citizens or legal residents of the United States, its territories and protectorates; excluding temporary, leased or seasonal employees.
+Eligible Class(es) For Coverage: All Full-time and Part-time Active Employees at Covenant Medical Center, Inc., Sartori Memorial Hospital, Inc., and Mercy Hospital of Franciscan Sisters who are on U.S. payroll or are citizens or legal residents of the United States, its territories and protectorates; excluding employees who are classified as executives and physicians, temporary, leased or seasonal employees.
 Also excluding the following:

-- 1) any individual who has been classified by the Employer as an independent contractor, notwithstanding a contrary determination by any court or governmental agency, - 2) nonresident aliens with no income from sources within the United States, - 3) "self-employed individuals" under Code Section 401(c); and - 4) union employees who are members of a collective bargaining unit that has bargained in good faith over benefits substantially similar to those available under the Plan and whose participation is not provided for under such agreement.
+1) any individual who has been classified by the Employer as an independent contractor, notwithstanding a contrary determination by any court or governmental agency,

+2) nonresident aliens with no income from sources within the United States,

+- 3) "self-employed individuals" under Code Section 401(c); and - 4) union employees who are members of a collective bargaining unit that has bargained in good faith over benefits substantially similar to those available under the Plan and whose participation is not provided for under such agreement.

-Active Employment: at least 32 budgeted hours per week
+Employment: at least 20 budgeted hours per week